rails/rails/guides/source/asset_pipeline.md

 ### Fingerprinting: Versioning with digest-based URLs

-In Rails, asset versioning helps manage cache behavior by adding unique identifiers to asset filenames.
-It does this by using fingerprinting.
+In Rails, asset versioning uses fingerprinting to add unique identifiers to asset filenames.

 Fingerprinting is a technique that makes the name of a file dependent on its content.
 A digest of the file's content is generated and appended to the